What should you know about proper ear care?

 - Have your ears checked regularly by your primary care doctor.
 Have your hearing checked by an audiologist (a provider who specializes in hearing issues) if you or anyone else questions whether your hearing is normal.
 Consult a specialist as needed.

 - When outdoors in sunny weather, remember to use a sunscreen on your ears.

-- Know the warning signs of hearing loss:
+Here are some warning signs of hearing loss:

-- Difficulty hearing on the telephone
+- You have difficulty hearing on the telephone.

-- Requiring the television or radio volume to be louder than others in the room prefer
+- Requiring the television or radio volume to be louder than others in the room prefer.

-- Feeling that people are mumbling or have marbles in their mouth when they talk
+- Feeling that people are mumbling or have marbles in their mouth when they talk.

-- Reading lips so you can try to follow what people are saying
+- Reading lips so you can try to follow what people are saying.

 - Hearing noise within your ears or head, called tinnitus, which isn’t caused by an external sound source.